-Primary goals of replacing and rehabilitating the I-35 bridges are to reduce congestion on this section of I-35 as traffic volumes in Oklahoma City continue to increase by up to 30 percent by 2040, and to encourage mode shift to active transportation, both of which would reduce air pollution from carbon dioxide (CO2).
+A primary goal of replacing the I-35 bridges is to reduce congestion on this section of I-35 as traffic volumes in Oklahoma City continue to increase by up to 30 percent by 2040.
+Reducing congestion will reduce air pollution from carbon dioxide (CO2).
 The Project may also reduce the effect of ozone (O3), for which the Oklahoma City region has worked tirelessly to remain in attainment with EPA air quality standards.
 Oklahoma City is one of the very few major metropolitan areas in the United States to remain in air quality attainment.
-This Project would contribute to maintaining attainment in the region and improving air quality, especially in the Historically Disadvantaged Community and Area of Persistent Poverty in the Capitol Hill district adjoining the Project location, as further described in the Impacts on Disadvantaged Communities section.
+This Project would be a huge contributor to maintaining attainment in the region and improving air quality, especially in the Historically Disadvantaged Community and Area of Persistent Poverty in the Capitol Hill district adjoining the Project location as further described in the Impacts on Disadvantaged Communities section.